usethesource/rascal-website/courses/GettingStarted/CreateNewProject/CreateNewProject.md

 newRascalProject(|home:///my-project-name|)
 ```

-The Eclipse plugin has a "New Project Wizard" you can use as well.

-The next step is to import the new project into VScode or Eclipse, or
+The next step is to import the new project into VScode, or
 to `cd` to the project's root directory.
 From there on ((RunningRascal))
 with the new project's source and library settings is trivial.